SolarNetwork/solarnetwork-node/net.solarnetwork.node.io.dnp3/README-ControlCenter.md

 from the DNP3 outstation.
 A header row is required.
 Comment lines are allowed, just start the line with a `#` character (i.e. the first cell value).
 The entire comment line will be ignored.

 Here's an example screen shot of a configuration in a spreadsheet application.
-It is for two devices:
+It is for two Control Centers with 3 datum sources defined between them:

  1. Control Center `1` with 2 datum sources:
 	1. Source `meter/1/power` with 2 properties: `watts` and `voltage`